-We set materiality for each significant component of the Group based on a percentage of between 29% and 95% (2021: 29% and 95%) of Group materiality dependent on the size and our assessment of the risk of material misstatement of that component.
-Component materiality ranged from £7,000 to £100,000 (2021: £4,000 to £100,000).
-In the audit of each component, we further applied performance materiality levels of 75% of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.
+For the purposes of our Group audit opinion, we set materiality for each significant component of the Group, apart from the Parent Company whose materiality is set out above, based on a percentage of between 9% and 95% (2022: 29% and 95%) of Group materiality dependent on the size and our assessment of the risk of material misstatement of that component.
+Component materiality ranged from £9,000 to £90,000 (2022: £7,000 to £100,000).
+In the audit of each component, we further applied performance materiality levels of 75% (2022: 75%) of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.